MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/active-directory-recycle-bin.md

 ## Prerequisites

-Before you can enable Active Directory Recycle Bin, you'll need to complete the following prerequisites.
+Before you can enable Active Directory Recycle Bin, you need to complete the following prerequisites.

 - The forest and domain functional level must be Windows Server 2008 R2 or higher.

 - You must be a member of the Domain Admins group in the domain you want to enable Active Directory Recycle Bin.

-- On the computer where you'll enable and use the Active Directory Recycle Bin, you must have either of the following Remote Server Administration Tools (RSAT) installed:
+- You must have either of the following Remote Server Administration Tools (RSAT) installed:

   - Active Directory Administrative Center (ADAC)